tzxb018/laser_calibration_with_people_detection/README.md

   - displays the overlap of all the lasers being run as a point cloud
 - /combined_movement
   - displays the overlap of all the lasers that have detected movement as a point cloud
+- /possible/triangles
+  - displays the triangular calibration target in rviz
 - /tf
   - manifests the tf between the different lasers